Home » Central High School » CHS Student Services

 trent.lange@central301.net

 I have worked in Central 301 since 1997 as a speech pathologist for all but five years when I was principal at Lily Lake Grade School.
-In that time I have worked in every building in the district except for Prairie Knolls.
+In that time, I have worked in every building in the district except for Prairie Knolls.
 I graduated from NIU with a degree in Communicative Disorders in 1990.
-I obtained master degrees from NIU in Speech Language Pathology in 1992 and Educational Administration in 2004.
+I obtained Master’s degrees from NIU in Speech Language Pathology in 1992 and Educational Administration in 2004.
 I have been the speech language pathologist at CHS working with students with language, articulation, fluency (stuttering), and voice impairments since the 2012-2013 school year and currently also provide services at Central Middle School.

 Kelly.teele@central301.net